 If your TMD issue is from a bite alignment problem due to old dental or orthodontic work not fitting properly, in time, and your pain is from muscles overworking and not due to damaged TMJ cartilage or other orthopedic reasons; likely, yes.
 If your TMD issue is due to reasons other than a bite and timing issue; not necessarily.
 Remember, TMD (Temporomandibular Dysfunction) is a general term describing well over 40+ possible pathologies.
 Though overworked and hyperactive muscles from a poorly aligned and poorly timed bite are a big percentage of why people have TMD issues, it is not the only reason.
 This is why the CNO pushes the Neural Occlusion screening protocols, to objectively eliminate other reasons that TMD patients might be experiencing problems.
 In other words, the CNO teaches, "Responsible treatment begins with proper diagnoses."

 The T-Scan® (Tekscan Inc., Boston, MA, USA) is a painless computerized tool with a bite sensor that the patient bites into.
 It measures how forceful the top and bottom teeth collide together in 3/1000 second increments, both in normal closure, and as the teeth move around in sideways motions.
-Just to be clear, for DTR therapy, T-Scan usage is most helpful in regards to measurements of the sideways movements, not the normal straight down clench/bite.
+Just to be clear, for DTR and MAGD therapy, T-Scan usage is most helpful in regards to measurements of the sideways movements, not the normal straight down clench/bite.
 T-Scan sensors measure force and timing between the teeth very accurately (95% per the scientific literature (Koos, et.al., 2010)), and the software provides a permanent record within the patients chart so that their treatments can be tracked and archived over the years.
 No other computerized bite technology presently exists that can measure, record, and guide a knowledgeable operator in regards to force per unit time in the occlusion/bite; most certainly not the analog ink ribbon bite paper!
 The T-Scan is a required tool for DTR and MAGD therapy.